jrfnl/clearPHP/rules/no-useless-final.md

 <!-- Good Practices -->
 # No Useless Final

-`final` modifier may be applied to `class` and to `function` in a class.
-When `final` is applied to a class, there is no need to apply it again to this class' methods, as they all will be final : the class itself cannot be extended.
+The `final` modifier may be applied to `class` and to `function` (method) in a class.
+When `final` is applied to a class, there is no need to apply it again to any of this class' methods, as they all will be final: the class itself cannot be extended.

 ```php
 <?php